ShaunCurtis/Blazr.VSA/Documents/Monads.md

 bool isInt = int.TryParse(input, out int value);

-// apply some transforms to the result of the parsing double result = 0;
+// apply some functions to the result of the parsing double result = 0;
 if (isInt)
 {